 Tuition is given in the necessary skills needed to become a competent pianist and instruction is given in all aspects of technique and interpretation.
-Pianists work from books and other materials under tutorial guidance to provide a rich learning musical experience, working at a pace that is comfortable for them.
+Pianists work from established tutor books and other supplementary materials under tutorial guidance to provide a rich learning musical experience, working at a pace that is comfortable for them.
 Tuition in music theory is given, as this enables pianists to read and write music with fluency, accuracy, familiarity, and with understanding.
 Examinations are available in both practical and theoretical subjects for those who require them and these are creative goals.
-For pianists, these consist of eight graded exams (Grades 1 – 8) followed by diplomas of the accredited examination boards of The Associated Board of The Royal Schools of Music, Trinity College London and The London College of Music.
+For pianists, these consist of eight graded exams (Grades 1 – 8) followed by the diplomas of the accredited examination boards of The Associated Board of The Royal Schools of Music, Trinity College London and The London College of Music.
 All these examinations can be taken under Michael’s experienced tutelage with excellent results.
 Exams, however, are not compulsory and students are encouraged to flourish beyond the confines of an exam syllabus: learning simply for pleasure is always encouraged and supported, as any playing for pleasure can only come from playing with pleasure.
 Exam syllabi, while useful, are not a curriculum per se and exams will not be enjoyed or of benefit to every student.

 - Enjoyment of the lessons and learning to play are the most important aspects of piano tuition

-In teaching the piano, all styles are acknowledged and other styles as well as classical are used.
+In teaching the piano, all styles are acknowledged and other styles as well as classical are sometimes used.
 Training is a mixture of learning pieces, practising various aspects of technique, music interpretation, musicianship skills, and learning music theory.
 Pianists have their lessons using the piano in the tutor’s teaching studio with, of course, the exception of online remote one-to-one tuition.

 When learning the piano, or any instrument, regular practice to build and acquire musical skills – technical, emotional and interpretational is essential in order to make progress and gain musical and personal satisfaction.
 Helping learners to maintain motivation through challenge is part of the teaching task as is offering support and establishing mutual respect.
 A piece of piano music is more than a series of notes in a rhythmic framework or musical structure.
 As well as general note accuracy, learning to read and play music and the development of a musical ear allowing recognition of musical features is important; students should also aim for good tone and phrasing along with appropriate musicality.
 Acquisition of technical skills and teaching musicality with correction of errors in learning enables a student to develop their own musical personality in studying music.
-When first learning a piece, it is good if expressive details can be included as early as possible as it is more difficult to add these expressive indications at a later stage.
+When first learning a piece, it is good if expressive details can be included as early as possible as it is sometimes more difficult to add these expressive indications at a later stage.
 Whilst practising a piece of piano music, rather than a sole concern for accurate notes and rhythms, a small amount of time spent focusing on technique and the way the piano is played physically can produce enhanced results with the development of pianistic and musical skills, thus in turn increasing the pianist’s enjoyment and reward.
 Posture, height of the piano stool, hand and arm position, lateral and rotary movements, forearm rotary freedom, arm weight and flexibility, security, stamina, finger strength, pedalling, fingering and velocity, thumb placement for optimal playing but not to dominate with heaviness, musical structure is important and phrasing pianistically (which can be achieved by observing phrases rather than bars), resonance and development of finger strength helped through the resistance found on an acoustic piano, tone control and what should be practised between lessons and how, are all important including practising by repeating difficult bars/phrases/musical figurations over and over to achieve creative skill: technique is connected to the mind and is not simply physical.
 Moreover, playing is for pleasure, practice is for progress.
 Practising is work, but it is interesting work; learning a musical instrument takes a lot of practice and dedication: it is about learning, developing, understanding and achieving skills that you do not already have.
 Making an effort daily generally produces some good results.
 There is not enough time in the lesson to do all the practice necessary to succeed; corners cannot be cut when learning and playing the piano.

 Tutor Dr Michael Spacie